Home page||

 Risks Associated with Drug Trafficking & Countermeasures - Merchant ships guideline

-Drug smuggling constitutes a very serious crime almost anywhere in the world.
+Drug smuggling constitutes a grave crime almost anywhere in the world.
 Affected parties

-penalties and ultimately confiscated and/or sold.
+penalties and ultimately confiscated and sold.
 The mere presence of drugs onboard a vessel

 has in the great majority of cases resulted in the detention of the vessel and crew and charges